domonda/api/README.md

 will be marked as confirmed and not overwritten by values from domonda's automated incoice data extraction.
 Upload API confirmations can be overwritten by users of the domonda app, if they have sufficient rights.

-The optional form field `ebInterface` contains a XML file in the ebInterface 5.0 format as specified at:
+The optional form field `ebInterface` contains an XML file in the ebInterface 5.0 format as specified at:
 <https://www.wko.at/service/netzwerke/ebinterface-aktuelle-version-xml-rechnungsstandard.html>

 Reference XML files can be created online at: <https://formular.ebinterface.at/>

-Example using the CURL command line tool with a `documentCategory` ID and multiple `tag` fields:
+Example using the CURL command-line tool with a `documentCategory` ID and multiple `tag` fields:

 ```sh
 curl -X POST \